Information for patients having an operation / procedure as an inpatient

 2. Special stockings

 These are called anti-embolism stockings (AES).
-They have been shown to reduce the risk of DVT by reducing swelling and preventing blood from collecting in the veins.
+They reduce the risk of DVT by reducing swelling and preventing blood from collecting in the veins.

 Anti-embolism stockings are not recommended for people who have: